stealth-tech-startup/.github/profile/README.md

 <b>An innovation is a prototyping that changes my life in 2 hours</b>
 </p>

-This org is dedicated for technologies that makes it happen
+This org is dedicated for technologies that makes innovation happen in that way

 _Rapid_ Prototyping Tools
 -------------------------